rameezali-ds/fish-diversity-acoustic-monitoring/README.md

 the random forest gains 0.019 R²; with 5 it gains 0.120.
 A random forest considers only a subset of features at each split, so a single informative column is offered far more often when the candidate pool is small.
 The same pattern appears in XGBoost.

-Both blocks are reported rather than one being selected.
-Choosing between them on the strength of these numbers would mean picking a feature set using the same cross-validation scores then quoted as the result, which inflates the estimate.

-Effect sizes are small throughout.
-With 72 recordings the seed-to-seed standard deviation is comparable to the improvement itself, particularly for XGBoost, whose spread is roughly twice the random forest's.

 ## Outputs